The 42nd Nicol-Brown Amateur Invitational

 THANK YOU!

-The 2023 Nicol-Brown Contest will be made possible by the efforts of many volunteers, donors and sponsors who are generous in their support of amateur piping.
+The 2025 Nicol-Brown Contest will be made possible by the efforts of many volunteers, donors and sponsors who are generous in their support of amateur piping.
 We would love to add your name here:

 - Anonymous Friends of the Nicol-Brown

-- Kathleen Brown (Virginia)
+- Luke Ashton (Virginia)

 - Thomas Cook (Michigan)